uvarc/rc-website/content/post/2021-december-maintenance.md

     - pytorch/1.4.0-py37, 1.5.1 (see section above)
     - tensorflow/1.12.0-py27, 2.0.0-py36
     - python/3.8.8 under `gompic` -> moved to `goolfc`
+    - R/3.2.1, 3.4.4, 3.5.3, 4.0.0, 4.1.0

+    **Attention R users**: We will streamline the R modules to include the following versions: 3.6.3, 4.0.3, and 4.1.1.
+The default version will be 4.0.3.
+If you have hard-coded an older version of R in your scripts (e.g., R/3.5.3), you will need to update your scripts to specify one of the newer versions.
+If you need to switch to a newer version of R, your library containing the packages that you have installed will have to be updated.
+You can attempt this manually, or you can contact hpc-support@virginia.edu for help with automating the installation of your packages.

 2. The following **upgrades** will take place during the maintenance period.
     - gcc/11.2.0 and libraries (openmpi/3.1.6, openblas/0.3.17, scalapack/2.1.0, fftw/3.3.10, boost/1.77.0)